Did you hear that?

 Cause #5 – Worn Exhaust Components

-There are a lot of different components inside an exhaust system that can cause your car to rattle when accelerating.
+There are a lot of various components inside an exhaust system that can cause your car to rattle when accelerating.

 - Loose or broken pipe connection